-This is one of the smallest cars, produced in Italy and the pre-1990 model comes with manual transmission and most of them have diesel engines.
+The Fiat Uno is one of the smallest cars, produced in Italy and the pre-1990 model comes with manual transmission and most of them have diesel engines.
 The inside is even smaller than the Suzuki Samurai’s, and with only 2 doors this car is mainly suited for 1-2 persons.
 The trunk is also fairly small and installing a roof rack and putting your supplies there might let you pack more but its small engine will struggle a lot.

 The Yugo was produced in Yugoslavia and it is considered a Supermini, much like the pre-1990 Fiat Uno this also has only 2 doors, manual shift, and almost 0 electronic components.
 Although this is more or less the same as the Fiat Uno it has no problems starting and running during the winter and it won’t be affected by an emp.